Commercial real estate financing for your business

 Learn the different Business Real Estate Financing options and how to determine which is right for you.

-Business Real Estate Financing (BREF) offers up to $750,0001 in real estate secured loans and lines of credit designed for small business owners and commercial real estate investors.
+Business Real Estate Financing (BREF) offers up to $1 million1 in real estate secured loans and lines of credit designed for small business owners and commercial real estate investors.

-There are several Business Real Estate Financing options available.
-To find one solution that's right for you, it's important to understand the differences among the options.
+There are several Business Real Estate options available.
+To find a solution that may be right for your business, it's important to understand the differences among the options.

 Purchase loans vs. refinance loans